KARDIINAAl/FristProject/README.md

 # FristProject
-just for test and see how github works
+just for test and see how github works and lets begain learning some java